christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Emperor Tiberius aka Tiberius Julius Aspurgus I, king of Bosphorus was the Chinese emperor Yu the Great.
 He was also Kadphises, prince of the Kushan Empire.
 Kujula Kadphises unifies the Yuezhi tribes and establishes the Kushan Empire right after the "death" of Julius Caesar/Asander.
 The "Yuezhi" are the "Iudii"/"Jove" tribe—the same Scythian-Celtic priestly class.
 "Yazhi" (亞茲)) = Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King".

+The modern "Han Chinese" are not in fact "Han" or "Chinese" ("Chinese" is an identity fabricated and conjured up by Jesuits) but are in fact Miao-Hmong people.
+Han comes from Ahan (Aryans) of Buddhist texts who were related to the Scythian Yuezhi/Kushan rulers.
+The real Han = Yangshao R1a (90% steppe, 5000 BC), purged in the An Lushan Caucasoid genocide.
+Genetic studies show the Yangshao culture (5000 BC) had 90% European DNA (Haplogroup R1a).

+The genetic reality is that the Yangshao culture (5000 BCE) in northern China was 90% R1a – European steppe DNA.
+The modern "Han" population of China is predominantly O2 and O3 (Mongoloid haplogroups) – they are the descendants of the Miao, Hmong, and Tai peoples who migrated north from Vietnam after the Dragon Kings were purged.

+"Han" decodes to Ah-an (Aryan) – the same root as the Achaemenid Ariya and the Irish Eire.
+The Jesuits took this ancient Aryan self-designation and applied it to the southern Miao-Hmong populations to fabricate a continuous, unbroken Chinese identity that never existed.

 China had no chronology until the Jesuits came to the Emperor's court.
 Their oldest "ancient" records date from this period.
 Stone inscriptions and bronze engravings and a few bamboo slips survive from older times, but they were never arranged into a consistent chronology.
 If you read the Bellum Tartaricum, a pre-edit Jesuit source, it gives a very different chronology as well as info about the white Slav-like race known as the Tartarians, their rulers and their wars with China.
 The Jesuits essentially wrote early Chinese history for them.
 They "reconstructed" the Xia and Shang dynasties based on fragmentary records, arranging them to fit the Biblical timeline.
 Martino Martini wrote 'Sinicae historiae decas prima' (1658)—the foundation of all Chinese chronology—using Chinese sources he alone could read and interpret.
 There were no independent Western verifications.
 Mateo Ricci invented Confucius and was the one who retroactively attributed 'The Art of War' to Sun Tzu.
 The Art of War was originally a Flavian-era strategic treatise on psychological warfare and systems control (the exact principles the Synarchy used to manage its global hegemony).

-The modern "Han Chinese" are not in fact "Han" or "Chinese" ("Chinese" is an identity fabricated and conjured up by Jesuits) but are in fact Miao-Hmong people.
-Han comes from Ahan (Aryans) of Buddhist texts who were related to the Scythian Yuezhi/Kushan rulers.
-The real Han = Yangshao R1a (90% steppe, 5000 BC), purged in the An Lushan Caucasoid genocide.
-Genetic studies show the Yangshao culture (5000 BC) had 90% European DNA (Haplogroup R1a).
-The modern Han are Miao who migrated from Vietnam after the Mongol invasions.

-The An Lushan rebellion was an ethnic war, Mongoloids vs Caucasoids which resulted the slaughter of millions of caucasians [^31].
-The Xianbei were Mongoloids and helped rape and sexually enslave Indo Europeans in China in the An Lushan rebellion.
-Goguryeo Korean general Gao Juren in the Tang dynasty committed genocide and rape against An Lushan's community after defeating An Lushan at his headquarters in Fanyang (Beijing).

-Similarly, Ran Min slaughtered and committed genocide on the entire Caucasian Jie people who were native to Chin, and the Manchus had the Central Asian Indo-European children castrated.

-Then Mao-tse Dong used artificial weaponized famines and outright direct purges to direct human wave attacks in the Korean war to mass kill off original Scythian Tartar Turanian stock authentic real "Chinese" populations which is continuing today with the genocide and ethnic cleansing of the Uighurs and Mongolians whom are far more genetically ancestrally connected and linked to the original real actual ancient "Chinese" rather than a vast majority of modern "Han Chinese" whom are actually Miao-Hmong or Miao-Tse or Hmong or Yao or other southern origin non-"Chinese" group pretending to be "Chinese".
+**The Ran Min Genocide (349–350 CE): The First "Golden Clan" Purge**

+During the Jin dynasty, the northern plains were ruled by the "Five Barbarians"—tribes that had invaded from the steppe.
+Among them were:

+- The Xianbei: Described in Chinese records as "White Barbarians" because of their pale skin and, in some sub-tribes, blonde or red hair.
+The Jin Emperor Ming himself had a yellow beard from his Xianbei mother, and his own soldiers almost killed him because they mistook him for a Xianbei enemy.
+- The Jie: Described as "Yellow-Headed", with "deep-set eyes, high noses, and abundant beards" – classic Caucasoid features.
+The Jie were likely a remnant of the Tocharian/Yuezhi (Asii) population that had settled in Shanxi.

+**The Event:** In 349–350 CE, the Han-Chinese general Ran Min issued the infamous "Kill the Barbarians" edict.
+He systematically slaughtered the Jie and Xianbei populations.
+The number killed is recorded as over 200,000 – a demographic genocide targeting specifically the "White" and "Yellow" tribes.

+The Jie tribe's name is phonetically identical to Gut (Gutians) and Goth (Goths).
+They were the eastern refugium of the Scythian Dragon Kings.
+Ran Min's genocide was not a war of liberation; it was a J2/J1 Miao-Hmong uprising against the R1a Dragon King administration in northern China, mirroring the Flavian coup in Rome.

+**The An Lushan Rebellion (755–763 CE): The Sogdian Purge**

+After the Ran Min genocide then came the An Lushan rebellion.

+The Tang Dynasty (618–907 CE) was the zenith of the "Golden Clan" influence in China.
+The Tang emperors had heavy Sogdian (Iranian, R1a) ancestry.
+An Lushan was a Sogdian-Turkic general who rebelled against the Tang.
+The Tang loyalists, led by the Turkic (Mongoloid) general Gao Juren, brutally suppressed the rebellion.
+But the suppression turned into an ethnic purge.
+Gao Juren's army specifically targeted the Sogdian and Tocharian populations of northern China, massacring entire communities.
+The Tongdian records that over 2 million people were killed or displaced in the subsequent ethnic cleansings.
+This was the systematic destruction of the R1a elite in the East.

+ **The Jurchen Jin Dynasty (1115–1234 CE): The Last "Golden" Empire**

+The Jurchens who founded the Jin dynasty deliberately chose the title "Golden" to claim the legacy of the Dragon Kings.
+They modeled their empire on the Khitan (who were partly Scythian) and the Tang.

+Then the Mongols, under Genghis Khan, utterly destroyed the Jin dynasty.
+The siege of Kaifeng in 1233 CE resulted in the massacre of over 1 million Jurchens.
+The Mongols did not stop at the Jurchens; they systematically purged the remaining Sogdian, Tocharian, and Persian populations of Central Asia and northern China.

+The twist is that Genghis Khan is a Dragon King avatar.
+His name decodes to is Genghis= Janis the Roman deiy, and Khan = Dragon King title (Ka-Sar → Khasar → Khazar → Khan), yet destroyed the Aryan remnants in China.

 ---